sayedpritom/Connekt-MCQ-App/README.md

 ## Connekt MCQ Application.
 Live site: https://sayedpritom.github.io/Connekt-MCQ-App/home.html

 **Application Features and Functionalities:**
-* User get 10 multi-choice questions to answer.
+* User gets 10 multi-choice questions to answer
-* Each questions has 4 options & they are made clickable by radio input
+* Each question has 4 options & they are made clickable by radio inputs
-* 10 minutes time barrier
+* 10 minutes time barrier with functioning countdown timer
-* Functioning Time counter
-* If user fails to finish on time then he will be taken to time out page
+* If the user fails to finish on time then he will be taken to the Time Out page
-* And if user finishes on time & clicks finish button then he will get his result
+* And if the user finishes on time & clicks Finish Button then he will be taken to the Result Page

 **Used technologies in the front-end:**
 * HTML, CSS,